StrutFit/AndroidSDK/README.md

 **CurrencyCode:** e.g. "USD", "NZD", "AUD" etc.
 **ListOfItems:** Create an object **ArrayList<ConversionItem>** ListOfItems
 **ConversionItem:** Data structure producded by StrutFit which contains the information for every item that was purchased for this particular order.
-	-sku: unique code for the item (string)
+* sku: unique code for the item (string)
-	-productIdentifier: same as the productIdentifer you used in the button integration (sometimes this could be the same as sku) (string)
+* productIdentifier: same as the productIdentifer you used in the button integration (sometimes this could be the same as sku) (string)
-	-price: price of this particular item (double)
+* price: price of this particular item (double)
-	-quantity: number of this item purchased (int)
+* quantity: number of this item purchased (int)
-	-size: if there is a size to the item (string)
+* size: if there is a size to the item (string)